 After high school, I pursued undergraduate studies in outdoor experiential education, humanistic psychology, and Japanese religions.
 I studied under both the developmental psychologist Michael Piechowski and East Asian religions scholar Thomas P. Kasulis (author of Shinto: The Way Home and Zen Action, Zen Person).

 My graduate studies took me to Naropa University in Boulder, Colorado, a non-sectarian, Buddhist-inspired center of higher learning that has served as one of the launch pads for both the modern movements of contemplative education and mindfulness-based psychotherapy.
-There, I earned an M.A. in Transpersonal Counseling Psychology and deepened my studies in both Buddhist and Jungian practice.
+At Naropa, I earned a M.A. in Transpersonal Counseling Psychology and deepened my studies in both Buddhist and Jungian practice.

 In time, my purely academic pursuits of studying creativity, ecopsychology, and Eastern religions flowed into a more unified experiential path of direct study and practice of The Way with my late teacher, Darion Kuma Gracen (1949-2007).
 For a decade, my study of her unique and syncretic path wove together elements of philosophical Taoism, various forms of Japanese spiritual practice, the study and practice of poetics, and mountain spirituality.
 Before her death, she gave me the hermit-Dharma name Inzan (隠山, Hidden Mountain).
 I have been a "Wayfarer" of this solitary, Nature-oriented path of creative spirituality ever since.